Individualized Birth Control for Family Planning Needs

 - Counseling regarding pregnancy options with referrals

-- Elective medical abortion (up to 10 weeks)
+- Elective medical abortion (up to 10 weeks and 6 days)

-- Elective surgical abortion (up to 13 weeks)
+- Elective surgical abortion (up to 13 weeks and 6 days)

 Women interested in learning more about these counseling and pregnancy termination services can call 360-814-7650, Monday through Friday from 8 a.m. to 5 p.m.
 Read more about Skagit Regional Health's Reproductive Health Services: